-They enable us to respond to the changing needs of our customers and identify strategies that are people focused, unleash human potential and contribute to our business success.
+Greater Hume Council's Workforce Management Plan (WMP) is a strategic approach to managing its workforce needs for the next four years.
+The WMP enables the organisation to respond to the changing needs of our customers and identify strategies that are people focused, empower our workforce and contribute to our business success.